 Whether you got spooked and pulled money out of the market, received dividends that haven’t been reinvested or just haven’t gotten around to investing money you transferred to a brokerage account, it’s possible you have significant cash sitting in the account.
 As of the end of 2020, there was over $1.5 trillion in brokerage sweep accounts, estimates Crane Data, a money market and mutual fund information company.

-Robinhood has a cash management service where cash is “swept” into a network of banks and earns 1.00% annual percentage yield (APY).
-(This is higher than some other brokerages and traditional banks, which tend to offer around 0.05% APY, but lower than if you shop around.
-Wealthfront offers 1.40% APY and Betterment, 1.10%.)
+Robinhood has a cash management service where cash is “swept” into a network of banks and earns an annual percentage yield (APY).
+For Robinhood Gold Members, that APY is 5%, and for regular Robinhood users, it's 1.5%.
+These APYs are comparable or better than some other online brokerages (Wealthfront offers up to 5% APY and Betterment offers up to 4.75%) and significantly outpaces brick-and-mortar banks, which tend to offer around 0.05% APY.

 But Robinhood is making money off of that cash via fees from program banks, as well as from interchange fees when customers use the optional debit card that comes with the service, according to the company’s site.
 You don’t have to opt into the cash management service, but Robinhood also generates income off of your uninvested cash that doesn’t go to those program banks by depositing it in interest-bearing bank accounts.
 Robinhood pockets the interest.